Goktug8810/leetcode-solutions/README.md

 # LeetCode Solutions

-This repository contains my daily JavaScript solutions to LeetCode problems.
+This repository contains my JavaScript and C# solutions to LeetCode problems.
 The goal is to improve problem-solving skills and track progress over time.

 ## Purpose